datashaman/elasticsearch-model/README.md

 The first thing you'll want to do is import your data to the index:

-    Article::import();
+    Article::elasticsearch()->import([ 'force' => true ]);

 It's possible to import only records from a specific scope or query, transform the batch with the transform and preprocess options, or re-create the index by deleting it and creating it with correct mapping with the force option -- look for examples in the method documentation.

 No errors were reported during importing, so... let's search the index!